apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             This method is optional to implement and is useful for performing any cleanup or finalization operations after the UDTF has finished processing all rows.
 It can also be used to yield additional rows if needed.
+            Table functions that consume all rows in the entire input partition and then compute and return the entire output table can do so from this method as well (please be mindful of memory usage when doing this).

             Yields
             ------
             tuple
-                A tuple representing a single row in the UDTF result relation.
+                A tuple representing a single row in the UDTF result table.
                 Yield this if you want to return additional rows during termination.

             Examples